ahmed-elawady/ghanim/privacy-policy.md

-Privacy Policy Seyyere built the ghanim app as a Free app.
-This SERVICE is provided by Seyyere at no cost and is intended for use as is.
+Privacy Policy Ghanim built the ghanim app as a Free app.
+This SERVICE is provided by Ghanim at no cost and is intended for use as is.

 This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.